Carbon vs. Aluminum Wheels: Pros andย Cons Compared!

 Keep in mind that included aluminum wheels were shallow (under 35mm), while carbon also included deep-section rims (from 20mm to 88mm).

-If you are looking for deep-section carbon wheels, the lower weight doesn’t always have to be a better choice.
+If you are looking for deep-section carbon wheels, lower weight doesn’t always make for a better choice.
 It again depends on the terrain you ride in.
+Heavier wheels have better momentum, so they can maintain speed better than lightweight wheels, but they are not as suitable for climbing.

 Braking Performance